Book a Tour →

 Guided Bushwalks & Trails

-⏱️ 4-6 hours 👥 Small groups 🥾 Moderate fitness
+⏱️ 4–6 hours👥 Small groups🥾 Moderate fitness

 Experience Federal Pass, Grand Canyon Walk, and cliff-top trails with expert naturalist guides.
+Check trail conditions before walking — closures can occur after storms.

 From $129 per person